 tree: defines the structure of the Science Archive Sever, relative paths to data products, etc.

 sdss_access: tools for efficiently accessing data files, rsyncing data, etc.

-For convenience, marvin includes these products as external libraries.
-This means that
+For convenience, Marvin includes these products as external libraries, and you should not need

-you most likely do not need to worry about any of these products.
-However, with the exception of the tree product,
+to worry about them.
+However, if any of these libraries, except the tree product,

 Install and Runtime Issues¶

 We can use your help to expand this section.
-If you have encountered an issue or have questions that should be addressed here, please submit and issue.
+If you have encountered an issue or have questions that should be addressed here, please submit an issue.

 Pip Failure with Python-Memcache¶